 Inverness is known as Scotland’s ‘Highland Capital’ and is both the largest city and the cultural capital of the Scottish Highlands.
 However, this cosmopolitan city still retains its lovely market town feel.
 Besides being ‘the Gateway to the Highlands’ Inverness attracts lots of tourists because of the legend surrounding the Loch Ness Monster, an aquatic being which according to legend inhabits Loch Ness, the lake that runs to the south of Inverness.
 So a trip to Inverness would not be complete without a visit to this magical place.
 Even if you don’t manage to spot this unique creature, you’ll definitely be able to spot the unique scenery!

 This epic journey has almost come to an end, but not without an amazing last destination!
-In the most northerly point of mainland Britain lies John O’Groats.
+In the most northerly point of mainland Britain lies John o’Groats.
+In 2007 this village had a population of about 300 people.
+They say that the name John o’Groats derives from Jan de Groot, a Dutchman who plied a ferry between the mainland and the Orkney Islands.
 This special coastal village attracts large numbers of tourists from all across the world all year round, and again, we can see why.
 The breathtaking coastal walks, the impressive castles, the stunning gardens and of course the Pulteney distillery: this village is enjoyable for all.
+Many cycling trips, walks and other journey’s across the mainland start or end here.

 Land’s end – Exeter 2h 22 min